Digital Nomad Life in Portugal

 When we asked people what advice they would give someone preparing to move to Portugal, they said:

-"Grab a Portugese phrase book, and spend time focusing on learning crucial phrases that will help you in conversing with the locals," explained one expat living in Lisbon, Portugal.
+"Grab a Portugese phrase book, and spend time focusing on learning crucial phrases that will help you in conversing with the locals," said one person in Lisbon.

 Connect